For your patients with treatment-resistant schizophrenia…

 Versacloz is indicated for:

-• Treatment-resistant schizophrenia in severely ill patients.
-Because of the significant risk of agranulocytosis and seizure associated with its use, VERSACLOZ should be used only in patients who have failed to respond adequately to standard antipsychotic treatment.
+- Treatment of severely ill patients with schizophrenia who fail to respond adequately to standard antipsychotic treatment.
+Because of the risks of severe neutropenia and of seizure associated with its use, VERSACLOZ should be used only in patients who have failed to respond adequately to standard antipsychotic treatment.
 The effectiveness of clozapine was established in a 6-week, randomized, double-blind, active-controlled study comparing clozapine and chlorpromazine in patients who had failed other antipsychotics.

-• Reduction in the risk of recurrent suicidal behavior in patients with schizophrenia or schizoaffective disorder who are at chronic risk for re-experiencing suicidal behavior, based on history and recent clinical state.
-The effectiveness of clozapine was demonstrated over a 2-year treatment period in the InterSePTTM trial.
+- Reducing the risk of recurrent suicidal behavior in patients with schizophrenia or schizoaffective disorder who are judged to be at chronic risk for re-experiencing suicidal behavior, based on history and recent clinical state.
+The effectiveness of clozapine in reducing the risk of recurrent suicidal behavior was demonstrated over a 2-year treatment period in the InterSePTTM trial.

 Dosing/Delivery: